 Records of Exceptional Performance.

 NFPD recognizes members for exceptional performance.
 “Exceptional performance” is any action taken beyond a member’s normal duties and responsibilities.
-You should refer to the SOGs for additional information and direct any questions concerning NFPD’s exceptional performance policy to the Fire Chief.
+You should refer to the SOPs for additional information and direct any questions concerning NFPD’s exceptional performance policy to the Fire Chief.

 Personnel and Confidential Records.

 A personnel file and a separate confidential file are maintained for you.
-Personnel files and confidential files are kept in a locked, secure place to which only the Fire Chief and other authorized personnel have access for job-related purposes.
+Personnel files and confidential files are kept in a secure place to which only the Fire Chief and other authorized personnel have access for job-related purposes.
 Unauthorized personnel are prohibited from reviewing the personnel files and confidential files.
 You may review your personnel file or confidential file in the presence of the Fire Chief or a Designee at a time established by the Fire Chief or the Designee.
 No material may be removed from a personnel file or the confidential file; however, authorized personnel may organize and transfer records between the personnel file and the confidential file in the performance of their duties.
-For purposes of this provision, your telephone number(s) and address are not considered confidential information and may be released by NFPD to other NFPD members (e.g., as part of a holiday card list) unless you direct, in writing, that NFPD not release this information; provided, however, your supervisors who need to know this information for business purposes will have access to the information.
+For purposes of this provision, your telephone number(s) and address are not considered confidential information and may be released by NFPD to other NFPD members (e.g., as part of a member directory) unless you direct, in writing, that NFPD not release this information; provided, however, your supervisors who need to know this information for business purposes will have access to the information.
 General information concerning your employment/service with NFPD also may be released to other persons or entities in the normal and usual course of business and for employment/service purposes.
-NFPD will disclosure information in your personnel file or confidential file when legally required.
-You may request a copy of your personnel file or confidential file in writing.
-Copying costs permitted by applicable law will apply.
+NFPD will disclose information in your personnel file or confidential file when legally required.
+You may request a copy of your personnel file or confidential file in writing which will be provided to you in an electronic format only.

 You must immediately notify NFPD's administrative offices of any change in address, telephone number, work status, marital status, or military status, change of the name or telephone number of the person to be notified in case of emergency, any change in driver's license status, and any change in insurance records.
 You also must provide NFPD with records concerning any licenses or certificates required for you to perform your job and any documents showing you have completed any education or training required for the position.